System Design Space

 Delivery and rotation patterns

-• Pull model: the service receives secrets at startup/via TTL, and not through hardcoded configs.
+• Pull model: services fetch secrets at startup and on TTL refresh, instead of hardcoded configs.

-• Sidecar/agent model: A local agent updates secrets and controls access.
+• Sidecar/agent model: a local agent refreshes secrets, limits caching, and mediates access.

-• Break-glass access for emergency scenarios with mandatory audit and time limit.
+• Break-glass access for emergencies with mandatory audit and strict time limits.

 Related